Dasharo/docs/docs/unified-test-documentation/dasharo-compatibility/31U-heads-bootloader-support.md

 1. Plug the `USB storage` into DUT.
 1. Power on the DUT.
 1. Wait for the `Default boot menu` appears.
-1. Select the `Boot from USB` option using the arrow keys and Enter.
+1. Select `Boot from USB` option using the arrow keys and Enter.
 1. Select a partition from the `USB storage` from which the system will be booted.
 1. Note the results.

 **Expected result**

-The operating system on `USB storage` should boot properly.
+The operating system from `USB storage` should boot properly.

 ## HDS004.001 Continue to the main menu option is available and works correctly

 **Test description**

-This test aims to verify that the `Continue to the main menu` option in the `Default boot menu` works correctly.
+This test aims to verify that the `Continue to the main menu` option in the `Default boot menu` is available and works correctly.

 **Test configuration data**